bishtanuj/dataStructure/Dynamic Programming/README.md

 # _Dynamic Programming_

 _**Dynamic Programming (DP)** is a powerful technique used in mathematics and computer science to tackle complex problems by breaking them down into smaller, more manageable subproblems.
 By solving such subproblems just once and storing the results, DP avoids redundant computations, leading to efficient solutions for a wide range of problems._

+Here are some key aspects of dynamic programming:
+1. **Identifying Subproblems**:
+    - DP starts by dividing the main problem into smaller, independent subproblems.
+    - These subproblems are often related to each other, and solving them contibutes to solving the overall problem.